s33ding/HomeScrapDesperation/README.md

 # HomeScrapDesperation

-**HomeScrapDesperation** is a personal project to automate my search for apartments in **CLN**, a commercial area in Brasília known for its small, affordable apartments on top of shops.
-These apartments are well-located, but it's tough to find ones in good condition with a nice view.
-This scraper helps me stay on top of new listings, which is my best hope for finding the right place.
+**HomeScrapDesperation** is a personal project aimed at simplifying the challenging process of finding an affordable apartment in **CLN**, a commercial area in Brasília.
+With the cost of living in Brasília being high, finding a well-located, affordable apartment in good condition is a real struggle.
+This scraper helps keep track of new listings to improve my chances of securing a place.

 ## What It Does